Table of Contents

 - Venography: Venography is an alternative test to look for a clot.
 In this test, a radiologist injects contrast dye into a small vein in the hand or foot and using fluoroscopy (video X-ray), watches the dye fill the veins in the extremity as it travels back to the heart.
 The area of clot or obstruction can thus be visualized.

 Sometimes, a blood test is used to screen for blood clots.
 D-Dimer is a breakdown product of a blood clot, and its levels in the bloodstream may be measured.
 Blood clots are not stagnant; the body tries to dissolve them at the same time as new clot is being formed and trying to increase in size.
-D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good” or needed blood clot, one that forms after surgery or due to bruising from a fall, from one that is causing medical problems.
-It is used as a screening test with hopes that the result will be negative and show that there is no need to look further for blood clots.
+D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good" or needed blood clot, one that forms after surgery or due to bruising from a fall, from one that is causing medical problems.
+It is used as a screening test in low risk patients with the expectation that a negative result will conclude that there is no need to look further for blood clots.
 The healthcare professional usually counsels the patient that a positive blood test will likely require additional tests being considered.

 - CT scan: Computerized tomography (CT scan) is often the test of choice when suspicion of pulmonary embolus is high.
 Contrast material is injected intravenously, and the radiologist can determine whether a clot is present in the pulmonary vessels.
 The contrast material injected into the body can be irritating to the kidney(s) and should not be used in patients who have impaired kidney function.
 In older patients, screening blood tests (serum creatinine) to check kidney function may be required before a dye study is considered.
 The radiologist may also be able to advise whether the heart is straining to pump because of the amount of clot that might be present in the lung.
 The more clot there is, the harder the heart has to work to pump.